istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 For applications up to a certain size, all of the microservices comprising the application can be running on a single orchestration platform (e.g., Kubernetes cluster).
-However, for many reasons such as scale, redundancy, compliance, etc., most applications will eventually need to be distributed and have some of their services running elsewhere.
+However, for many reasons such as scale, redundancy, workload isolation, compliance, etc., most applications will eventually need to be distributed and have some of their services running elsewhere.

 Istio supports many possible topologies for distributing the services of an